lmg8/Itinerary-App/README.md

 On the map, there are two buttons.
 One to view the itinerary comments and one to view the itinerary itself.
 The itinerary will pop up on the right and the user can click the addresses to view the reviews.
 An edit itinerary button is on the top left of the itinerary panel.
 From here, one can edit the itinerary.

-*Note: the map is a still image currently as this is just a proof of concept*

 # ADMIN USER

 From the admin view, they can delete and view users.
 They can also delete itineraries.
 These features will be used by an admin to remove inappropriate users/itineraries.
-When viewing users, it will only lead to one specific user regardless of who is selected.
-This is because the user is hard coded in.
-In the final product, a database should be parsed for the user instead.

 # SEARCH VIEW